Learn why it makes sense to say goodbye to fluorescent, halogen and other technologies.

 Unlike incandescent lighting, LEDs don’t “burn out” or fail, they merely dim over time.
 Quality LEDs have an expected lifespan of 30,000–50,000 hours or even longer, depending on the quality of the lamp or fixture.
 A typical incandescent bulb lasts only about 1,000 hours; a comparable compact fluorescent lasts 8,000 to 10,000 hours.
 With a longer operational life, LEDs can reduce labor costs of replacing bulbs in commercial situations, achieving a lower maintenance lighting system.

 3 | Cold temperature operation

 LEDs love the cold unlike fluorescent lamps.
 At low temperatures, higher voltage is required to start fluorescent lamps, and luminous flux (the perceived power or intensity of light) is decreased.
 In contrast, LED performance increases as operating temperatures drop.
-This makes LEDs a natural fit for refrigerated display cases, freezers and cold storage spaces in addition to outdoor applications such as the parking lot, store perimeter and signage.
-DOE testing of an LED refrigerated case light measured 5 percent higher efficacy (the efficiency of a light source in lumensper-watt, like miles-per-gallon) at -5°C, compared to operation at 25°C.
+This makes LEDs a natural fit for refrigerated display cases, freezers and cold storage spaces in addition to outdoor applications such as the parking lot, building perimeter and signage.
+DOE testing of an LED refrigerated case light measured 5 percent higher efficacy (the efficiency of a light source in lumens per-watt, like miles-per-gallon) at -5°C, compared to operation at 25°C.

 4 | Durability